-3.4 What are the procedures for the elimination of SPI?
+3.4 What are the procedures for the elimination or transfer of SPI?

-Explain how records are destroyed or eliminated at the end of the retention period.
+Explain how records are destroyed, eliminated or transferred to NARA at the end of their mandatory retention period.
 Please give the details of the process.
-For example, are paper records shredded on site, or by a shredding company and accompanied by a certificate of destruction, etc?

-This question is related to privacy control DM-2, Data Retention and Disposal
+For example, are paper records shredded on site, or by a shredding company and accompanied by a certificate of destruction, etc.?
+This question is related to privacy control DM-2, Data Retention and Disposal.

-SFGCP follows VA Handbook 6300.1, "Records Management Procedures.
+Salesforce Government Cloud Plus-Enterprise (SFGCP-E) follows VA Handbook 6300.1, "Records Management Procedures.
 Electronic data and files of any type, including PII, PHI, SPI and more are destroyed in accordance with the Department of Veterans' Affairs Handbook 6500.1, Media Sanitization (January 23, 2019).
 When required, this data is deleted from their file location and then permanently deleted from the deleted items or Recycle bin.
 In the event data extension is unused for six (6) months, then the cloud-hosted regulations, Salesforce Data Retention Policy will be implemented as needed.
 Salesforce Government Cloud commits to removing data entirely from their systems within six (6) months after archiving/end of contract.